emilypx/appfair.github.io/index.md

 # The App Fair For Student Developers

 App Fair apps are written in Swift and utilize a native SwiftUI user interface.
-Apps are written in Swift version 5.5, giving them access to the full power of Swift's async/await concurrency features.
+Apps target macOS 12 and Swift version 5.5, giving them access to the full power of Swift's async/await concurrency features.

 The distribution process for App Fair apps is completely automated, instantaneous, and free.
 The only requirement is a GitHub account that is associated with your `.edu` e-mail address.